top of page

 Sweeney made headlines more recently after Batwoman star Ruby Rose called her a "cretin" and blamed her for "ruining" boxing biopic, Christy (find out more here).

-It's going to take a lot more than a late condemnation of hate to rehabilitate your tarnished business.
+It's going to take a lot more than a late condemnation of hate to rehabilitate your tarnished career.

 Comments